Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Convergence theory

 By Lemma~\ref{NoLip constant of KL}, to establish the relative smoothness condition \eqref{eq nolip} for the full objective \(\mathrm{KL}(y, A\cdot) + R_{\theta}\), it thus suffices to verify condition \eqref{eq nolip} for the regularization term \( R_{\theta} \).
 Specifically, if \eqref{eq nolip} holds for the pair \((R_{\theta}, h)\) with constant \( L' \), then it holds for \((\mathrm{KL}(y, A\cdot) + R_{\theta}, h)\) with any \( L \geq L' + \|y\|_1 \), since the sum of convex functions is still convex (see Appendix \ref{proof on nolip} for details).

 As noted by Hurault et al.~\cite{Hurault}, verifying condition \eqref{eq nolip} on the entire interior of \(\operatorname{dom}(h)\), which is unbounded, can be challenging.
 However, this becomes significantly easier when restricting the analysis to a compact subset.
 The key insight is that the function \( h \) becomes strongly convex when restricted to bounded subsets of its domain.
-If the Hessian \(\nabla^2 R_{\theta}\) is also bounded on such a compact set, one can derive explicit bounds that ensure \eqref{eq nolip} to hold (see Appendix \ref{proof on nolip}).
+If the Hessian \(\nabla^2 R_{\theta}\) is also bounded on such a compact set, one can derive explicit bounds that ensure \eqref{eq nolip} to hold (see again Appendix \ref{proof on nolip}).
 For this reason, we include an indicator function in the definition of the objective \eqref{Psi fun}, effectively restricting the domain to a compact set.
 This assumption is not restrictive in practice as normalized image data naturally lie in compact sets such as, e.g., \([0,1]^n\).

+The other key ingredient is the Kurdyka–Łojasiewicz property \ref{def:KŁ}, a classical and powerful tool used to prove algorithmic convergence in non-convex optimization.
+Although this property may be difficult to be checked directly, it turns out that is satisfied by a wide class of functions.
+For instance, subanalytic functions continuous on a closed domain satisfy this property \cite{Bolte2007}.
+However, the domain of $\Psi$ \eqref{Psi fun} is in general neither closed nor open (see Appendix \ref{proof of prop 4.4}).
+We overcome this difficulty by generalizing \cite[Theorem 3.1]{Bolte2007}.
+For more details we refer to the Appendix \ref{proof of prop 4.4}).